2026 Asian Para Games

-The 2026 Asian Para Games (2026年アジアパラ競技大会), also known as the 5th Asian Para Games and commonly known as Aichi-Nagoya 2026, will be a multi-sport event that parallel the 2026 Asian Games which will be held for Asian athletes with disabilities in Nagoya, Aichi, Japan from 18 to 24 October 2026.
+The 2026 Asian Para Games (2026年アジアパラ競技大会), also known as the 5th Asian Para Games and commonly known as Aichi-Nagoya 2026, will be a multi-sport event for Asian athletes with disabilities that will parallel the 2026 Asian Games, which will be held from 18 to 24 October 2026 around Aichi Prefecture in Japan.
 Nagoya will be the first Japanese city to host the Asian Para Games.
+The event is set to return to its traditional four-year cycle, after the 2022 edition was postponed to 2023 due to the COVID-19 pandemic.

 Host city

 As is the tradition of the event, since 2010, the Asian Para Games are usually held after every Asian Games in the same host country.
-On 29 March 2022, the Asian Paralympic Committee announced that Nagoya in Aichi prefecture, Japan will host the fifth edition of the Asian Para Games after making a visit there in 2018.
+On 29 March 2022, the Asian Paralympic Committee announced that Nagoya and Aichi Prefecture, Japan will host the fifth edition of the Asian Para Games after making a visit there in 2018.
 The city was previously awarded the 2026 Asian Games on 26 September 2016 by the Olympic Council of Asia.